 A Special Note With COVID-19 slowly closing in on my Northern California area, I’ve been too distracted to write or post these days.
 But today, with my boys home from school, the reality of this pandemic is truly settling in.
 Cancelations of life events make me feel like a giant “pause” button has been pressed on […]

-This is one of my favorite easy and healthful salads; roasted cauliflower and chickpeas with honey mustard vinaigrette.
-This wonderful, flavorful cauliflower and chickpea salad is not my recipe, it’s from Half Baked Harvest.
-I have only lightly adapted the recipe, mainly reducing the heat factor, but the original recipe can be seen here.
+This is one of my favorite easy and healthful salads: roasted cauliflower and chickpeas with honey mustard vinaigrette.
+This wonderful, flavorful cauliflower and chickpea salad is not my recipe; it’s from Half Baked Harvest.
+I have only lightly adapted the recipe, mainly by reducing the heat factor; the original recipe can be found here.
 This […]

 Tomato soup is a quintessential American comfort food.
 Native to western South America and Central America, tomatoes, a member of the nightshade family, did not arrive in Europe till the early 1500s.
 Bright shiny tomatoes were thought to be poisonous by Europeans.
 In Europe, tomatoes were planted as ornamental curiosities, but not for consumption.
 The […]